Supporting hyperplanes for Schmidt numbers and Schmidt number witnesses: Introduction

 on the affine space $\mathcal H$ of all Hermitian matrices in $M_m\ot M_n$ of trace one.
-We are motivated by the simple observation for the function $f_\lambda$: All the level sets of $f_\lambda$ are perpendicular to the one parameter family $\{X_\lambda\}$.
+We are motivated by the simple observation for the function $f_\lambda$: All the level sets of $f_\lambda$ are perpendicular to the line represented by the one parameter family $\{X_\lambda\}$.
+This is why we are looking for supporting hyperplanes to $\blockpos_k$ which is perpendicular to the one parameter family $\{X_\lambda\}$, in order to find the numbers $\sigma^+_k$ and $\sigma^-_k$ which determine Schmidt numbers of states.

 We illustrate our result in the case when $\varrho=|\xi\ran\lan\xi|$ is a pure state.
 By the Schmidt decomposition, we may assume that $|\xi\ran=\sum_{i=0}^{n-1}p_i |ii\ran \in\mathbb C^n\ot\mathbb C^n$ without loss of generality, with $\sum_{i=0}^{n-1}p_i^2=1$ and $p_0\ge p_1 \ge\dots\ge p_{n-1} \ge 0$.
 When Schmidt coefficients $\{p_i\}$ are evenly distributed, $\varrho$ is the maximally entangled state and $X_\lambda$'s give rise to the isotropic states \cite{terhal-schmidt}.
 We also have the Werner states \cite{Werner-1989} by taking the partial transpose.
 By the results in \cite{han_kye_beta}, we first find the number $\beta^-_1$ and optimize the witnesses $X_{\beta^-_1}$ by subtracting a diagonal matrix with nonnegative entries.
 By decomposing the resulting witness into the sum of extreme witnesses, we have natural candidates which may give rise to the number $\tilde\beta^-_1$.
 We take the minimum among them to get numbers $\tilde\beta^-_1$ and $\sigma^+_1$.